jayasitumorang/jayasitumorang/README.md

 </p>

-- 🔭 I’m currently working as a mobile developer
+- 🔭 I’m currently working as a Full stack developer
 - 👯 I’m looking to collaborate on start-up
 - 💬 Ask me about what you want to know about me
 - 📫 How to reach me: contact my ig : @jaya_situmorang